Joseph Joestar: Diamond is Unbreakable

-Now an old man and nearly senile, Joseph is revealed to be the father of Part 4's protagonist, Josuke Higashikata.
+Now an old man and nearly senile, Joseph is revealed to be the father of Part 4's protagonist Josuke Higashikata without knowing that he had had a child, resulting from an affair with Tomoko Higashikata whom he later abandons afterwards with no real interest in seeing her again.
 He visits the Japanese town of Morioh where he meets Josuke and adopts a baby girl, whom he names Shizuka, and who appears invisible at all times as an effect of her Stand.
 He tells Yukako Yamagishi about the Cinderella beauty clinic, which leads to the "Yukako Yamagishi Dreams of Cinderella" story arc (this scene was not included in the anime).
 After the part's main antagonist, Yoshikage Kira, is killed by an ambulance, Joseph and Jotaro leave Morioh, but the former has his money stolen by Josuke.
+The scene in which Joseph has his money stolen is the last scene in the series in which Joseph is present.
+He also has his money stolen from him in his first scene which is mentioned earlier in this page.

 Stone Ocean

 While Joseph does not appear in Stone Ocean, Araki has confirmed that he is still alive, if a bit more senile.

 JoJolion

-A version of Joseph named Joseph “Fumi” Joestar is introduced in the final chapters of JoJolion in flashback sequences of Morioh in the 1940s.
+A version of Joseph named Joseph “Fumi” Joestar is introduced in the final chapters of JoJolion in flashback sequences of Morioh in 1941.
 The grandson of Steel Ball Run protagonist Johnny Joestar, Fumi has some similarities to his original counterpart along with a humanoid version of Hermit Purple as his Stand.
+He meets Suzi Q in 1952 through the Speedwagon Foundation and marries her.
+Holy Joestar-Kira, based on Holy Kujo, and the new character Barbara Ann Joestar are their daughters.